-Assets under management: €13 bn by market value at 31 December 2023, i.e. 4% of total investments.
+Assets under management: €12 billion in market value at 31 December 2024, i.e. 4% of total investments.

-CNP Assurances provides governance over the ESG approach implemented by its asset management company
+CNP Assurances ensures the governance of the ESG approach implemented by its asset management company

 Responsible investment and, more specifically, a pro-climate approach are CNP Assurances' major strategic priorities in the management of directly-held listed equities.